Travel and Research Grants

 This grant is open to all students, including first-year students.
 Students will only be eligible for one grant per semester.

 Applications to the Research Resources Grant will be reviewed on a rolling basis throughout the semester.
 As a general rule, the Institute will communicate decisions within two weeks of submission.
-The application will be open starting August 10th and until further notice.
+The application will be open starting August 10th until March 23, 2021.

 The Institute has compiled a handful of research directories, drawing on the expertise of our faculty fellows and librarians, to provide you with information on where to start your online research.
 These directories are organized by region and contain information about archives and collections that are accessible online.
 Students can apply here.